message-manager-discord/bot/PRIVACY_POLICY.md

 When you connect to the site traffic is provided through a proxy from cloudflare for security and performance reasons.
 Cloudflare collects anonymous data which may include but is not limited IP addresses, country, device and browser type, http request type and time.
 Cloudflare's privacy policy can be found [here](https://www.cloudflare.com/privacy)

-We also use Cloudflare's privacy aware analytics service, which recordes: Referer, Host, Country, Path, Browser, Operating System and Device Type.
+We also use Cloudflare's privacy aware analytics service, which records: Referrer, Host, Country, Path, Browser, Operating System and Device Type.
 All data recorded is anonymous.

+We use a LFU (least frequently used) caching method for caching guild settings.
+Part of this means that the count of times that the data per guild has been access is stored in ram.
+Because the prefix is checked each time a message event is received to check if the message is a command (most bots work this way) this means that the count will roughly represent the amount of messages in that guild since the bot was loaded.
+This data will not be used for any other purpose than to maintain the cache.

 #### Cookies